 Impact of the size of the guard pool.
 We considered using different sizes for the guard pool, for the different security configurations detailed in Section 3.4.
-We further explore the impact of this parameter on Donar performance.
-Our results, shown in Figure 3.10, confirm that, in order to achieve the best latency, it is preferable to have as many guards as the number of links, in our case $n{\rm LINKS}=12$.
+We further explore the impact of this parameter on DONAR performance.
+Our results, shown in Figure 3.9, confirm that, in order to achieve the best latency, it is preferable to have as many guards as the number of links, in our case $n{\text{LINKS}} = 12$.
 This number is, however, the result of a compromise with attack surface.
-In our performance evaluation, we chose to stay conservative and do not modify the guard number but we demonstrate here this choice has a performance cost.
+We recommend, therefore, that users wishing a high level of security employ the DOUBLE-SEND policy together with the Hardened configuration.